Florida Landmarks

 12. Art Deco Historic District

-Our next Florida landmark boasts colorful buildings, interesting décor elements, intricate details and a century-old history that offers a glimpse into a bygone era.
+Our next Florida landmark has colorful buildings, interesting décor elements, intricate details and a century-old history that offers a glimpse into a bygone era.
 At #12 on our list of the Best Florida Landmarks is the Art Deco Historic District.

 The Art Deco Historic District is a neighborhood in Miami Beach, Florida that is famous for its unique architecture and cultural significance.
 The district covers an area of approximately one square mile and includes more than 800 historic buildings, many of which were constructed during the 1920s and 1930s.